lyijin/working_with_dna_meth/README.rst

 2. Check genomic distribution of methylated positions using ``*.filt.annot.cov`` (are there more methylated positions in genic regions?
 More in exonic regions?
 Start of exonic regions?)

-3. Start thinking about how to compare replicates to obtain differentially expressed genes/regions/etc. I'll probably discuss this in a separate document--there's so many things I could talk about this!
+3. Start thinking about how to compare replicates to obtain differentially expressed genes/regions/etc.

+An example of how I used the methylation data generated by this pipeline can be found at https://github.com/lyijin/pdae_dna_meth, where I analysed methylation patterns in the coral *Platygyra daedalea*.